-- All centers have specific hours for their program type and classrooms.
-To ensure adequate time for cleaning, sanitizing and disinfecting of spaces, and to ensure social distancing program hours may vary by classroom and child. - Parents must update the Arrival & Departure Plan Form (found in the Parent Handbook) stating the plans for each child's arrival and departure.
+- All centers have specific hours for their program type and classrooms. - Parents must update the Arrival & Departure Plan Form (found in the Parent Handbook) stating the plans for each child's arrival and departure.
 Every child must have reachable, involved adults listed on the Individual Transportation Plan who are authorized to pick up a child.
 Parents must notify their Family Advocate of any future changes in emergency contact information for themselves and/or emergency contacts. - Families must keep contact information up to date with program staff, including those of emergency contacts. - Program staff must keep all family and involved adult contact information up to date in the Myheadstart.com database. - Drivers of any vehicle that transports children to an ABCD program must adhere to the Massachusetts Anti-Idling Law while on site.
 This law limits unnecessary engine idling except in cases such as extreme heat or cold.